The spookiest time of the year is here.

 Multiple AMC Theatres in Kansas City

-Funny and frightening flicks are on the big screen just in time for the Halloween season during the Spooktacular Movies Series at AMC Theatres in Kansas City.
-These nostalgic Disney movies can bring back great memories and are just $5 (plus tax) for everyone.
+Frightening flicks are on the big screen just in time for the Halloween season during the at AMC Theatres in Kansas City.

 Don’t want to miss any Kansas City Halloween and Fall Fun?
 Be sure to check out our posts: